No results for ""

 By default, new custom roles cannot take any actions on any resources.
 However, custom roles created prior to October 2024 had the option to use the built-in Reader role as their starting point, rather than starting with no access.

-To check whether this applies to any of your existing custom roles, edit the custom role and look for the warning statement "This role currently has base permissions set.
+To check whether this applies to any of your existing custom roles, edit the custom role and look for the warning statement "This role currently has base permissions set to Reader.
 Members can view all LaunchDarkly content."
 Uncheck the box to update the role so that it starts with no access and only allows actions based on the statements in its policy.

 The warning statement on an older custom role, indicating it includes Reader access.